LunarG/VulkanTools/BUILD.md

       - 64-bit: http://www.imagemagick.org/download/binaries/ImageMagick-6.9.3-2-Q16-x64-dll.exe
       - 32-bit: http://www.imagemagick.org/download/binaries/ImageMagick-6.9.3-2-Q16-x86-dll.exe
   - For each of the installs, be sure to check box to "Install development headers and libraries"
-- glslang is required for demos and tests.
+- glslang is required for tests.
   - You can download and configure it (in a peer directory) here: https://github.com/KhronosGroup/glslang/blob/master/README.md
   - A windows batch file has been included that will pull and build the correct version.
 Run it from Developer Command Prompt for VS2013 like so:
     - update_external_sources.bat --build-glslang